chrisdane/rfesom/README.md

 ## Installing new R packages (or libraries)

-You can install the `ncdf4` package with
+Within R, you can install the `ncdf4` package with
 ```
 install.packages("ncdf4")
 ```